HFD investigator wasn't looking for suspect when he was killed in shootout, source says

 In addition, arson investigators would typically need to call Houston police for assistance if they have to make a traffic stop or arrest.

-As for the suspect, his mother confirmed his identity as 30-year-old Joshua Delacerda.
-Houston police did not officially release the man's name, but they say he is the suspect in Bruce's murder and two fires that took place before the shooting.
+As for the suspect, police confirmed his identity as 30-year-old Joshua Delacerda.

 Houston police served a warrant at Delacerda's home where they collected some undisclosed evidence.